 The final consideration that often plays a significant role in colour vs black and white printing costs is the type of image you are printing.
 Think about the kinds of documents or graphics you would print in colour and then think about the types of documents or images that you would choose to print in black and white.

-Not only are you using multiple cartridges at once, but you are often using significantly more toner on each page printed in colour.
+Not only are you using multiple cartridges at once, but you are often using significantly more of each colour on each page printed in colour.

 This is referring to what is known as page coverage, or the percentage of a page’s white space covered by toner.
 Black and white text typically leaves much more white space than the rich image, table or graph that you might be printing in colour.